Nitrokey/odoo-product-configurator/website_product_configurator_restriction/README.md

-#Odoo Product Configurator
+#Website Product Configurator Restriction

-This module facilitates to configure product on website and restrict attribute values.
+This module facilitates to restriction product on website.